chainer/chainer/docs/source/upgrade.rst

                return grad_outputs[0], grad_outputs[0]

 In some cases, the function can (or have to) use the output arrays instead of the inputs in its backward computation.
-In Chainer v1, we have written codes that store the output arrays to attributes of the :class:`Function` object and reuse them in the :meth:`~Function.backward` method.
+In Chainer v1, we have written code that store the output arrays to attributes of the :class:`Function` object and reuse them in the :meth:`~Function.backward` method.
 In Chainer v2, it is recommended to use :meth:`Function.retain_outputs` to declare which outputs are required in the backward computation.
 The retained output arrays can be accessed via :attr:`Function.output_data`.